 Your Student Aid Report (SAR) will notify you if you have been selected by the U.S. Department of Education for the process known as verification.
 Hampshire College may also select you for the verification process.
 The U.S. Department of Education may select a student based on certain information provided on the FAFSA, or it could be a random selection.
 Hampshire College may select a student because of inconsistent or conflicting information.

 The verification process requires the student to complete and return a specific Verification Worksheet to the financial aid office.
-There are five different Worksheets: the Standard, Child Support Paid, Custom, Aggregate, and Household Resources.
+There are four different Worksheets: the Standard, Custom, Aggregate, and Household Resources.
 Students must be sure to complete their specific worksheet.
-You may view which of the five is required by clicking on the "My Financial Aid" link on TheHub.
+You may view which of the four is required by clicking on the "My Financial Aid" link on TheHub.
 Once you have confirmed which worksheet is required, click here to print the appropriate worksheet.